Master of Social Work (MSW) Programs in Colorado - Campus and Online

 Advanced Standing Campus-Based MSW Programs in Colorado

 Colorado State University (CSU) has an advanced standing MSW program with an advanced generalist curriculum that is offered in a campus-based format.
 To be eligible for the program, applicants must have a BSW degree that was conferred within the last seven years.
 The program has a three-semester (one-year) full-time completion plan that includes a fall, spring, and summer term and 675 hours of required field education.
-The MSW curriculum at CSU provides training and instruction that prepares students for both clinical and macro practice social work.
+The MSW curriculum at CSU provides training and instruction that prepares students for clinical/micro, mezzo, and macro practice social work.
+Students take courses on combating oppression through pedagogy and practice, social work assessments, community practice and leadership, advanced social work research, and working with families, groups, and individuals.

 CSU also offers its advanced standing program in a part-time, hybrid format (e.g., hybrid-online) in which students take online courses, attend two campus-based intensive learning weekends per semester, and attend a campus-based capstone project presentation at the end of the program.
 Campus learning session sites vary by cohort, with CSU hosting cohorts at its Denver, Boulder and Fort Collins campuses.

 Metropolitan State University of Denver (MSU Denver) has an MSW program with an advanced standing pathway that requires applicants to have earned a BSW degree from a CSWE-accredited undergraduate program within the last six years.
 The program offers students seven specialization options: Children and Families; Mental Health; Leadership and Management; School Social Work; Gerontological Social Work; Social Work in Health Care; and Children and Youth.
+While coursework varies depending on students’ chosen specialization, classes available within the program cover topics such as organizational and community justice, advanced clinical social work, crisis intervention, experiential practice, anti-racism, maternal and infant mental health, and social work in healthcare.
 MSU Denver’s MSW program incorporates daytime and evening campus-based classes as well as online classes, and has full-time and part-time enrollment options.
 Students enrolled on a full-time basis can complete the program, including two 300-hour Field Experience internships (for a total of 600 hours), in one year; part-time enrollment extends the completion time by two semesters.

-University of Colorado, Colorado Springs (UCCS) offers an advanced standing track for its MSW in Trauma-Informed Social Work Practice.
-Students of this program complete 36 course credits–two bridge courses that cover advanced social work research, policy, and practice, followed by advanced, trauma-specific coursework and electives that students choose to tailor their course of study to their specific professional interests.
+University of Colorado, Colorado Springs (UCCS) offers an advanced standing track for its MSW in Trauma-Informed Social Work Practice, with Practice Areas in Child Welfare, School Social Work, Military Social Work, and Community Practice.
+Students of this program complete 36 course credits–two bridge courses that cover advanced social work research, policy, and practice, followed by advanced, trauma-specific coursework and electives that students choose to tailor their course of study to one or more Practice Areas.
 Students are also required to fulfill 500 hours of advanced field practicum in a setting that is relevant to their academic areas of focus and their professional goals.
-As with UCCS’s traditional standing MSW program, the advanced standing MSW in Trauma Informed Social Work Practice may have some hybrid course elements, but the majority of the course content is delivered in-person.
-UCCS’s MSW program has been granted candidacy by the CSWE.
+As with UCCS’s traditional standing MSW program, the advanced standing MSW in Trauma-Informed Social Work Practice has some hybrid course elements, but the majority of the course content is delivered in-person.

 The University of Denver (DU) offers its Denver Campus MSW program in an advanced standing format for students who hold a BSW degree from a CSWE-accredited undergraduate program and who maintained a cumulative undergraduate GPA of 2.5 or higher on the four-point scale.
-The program’s specializations include: Aging Services and Policy; Child Welfare; Children & Youth: Risks and Health Development; Family Systems Practice; Health & Wellness; Mental Health; Organizational Leadership & Policy Practice; and Sustainable Development & Global Practice.
+The program’s specializations include: Child Welfare; Children & Youth: Risks and Healthy Development; Ecological Justice; Family Systems Practice; Health & Wellness; Mental Health; and Organizational Leadership & Policy Practice.
+Students in this program can also earn Graduate Certificates in Latinx Social Work; School Social Work; Global Social Work, Mental Health for Ecological Resilience and Adaptation; and Human-Animal-Environment Interactions.
+Courses in the program cover advanced concepts and skills in areas such as child and adolescent support, family systems-focused practice, organizational and community change, mental health assessments, trauma treatment, grassroots organizing, and solutions-focused therapy.
 Students who qualify for the program can earn their MSW degree in one year of full-time enrollment, during which they must complete 500 hours of field education.

 DU also offers two additional MSW programs with advanced standing tracks: a Western Colorado MSW program that holds classes on Fridays and Saturdays in Glenwood Springs; and a Four Corners MSW program that holds classes on Fridays and Saturdays in Durango.
 Both programs offer an advanced generalist curriculum that provides training, instruction, and 500 hours of required field education in clinical and macro practice social work among rural and/or tribal populations.